ropensci/roweb3/content/blog/2021-07-26-system-calls-r-package/index.md

 ### The sys package

-The [sys package](https://github.com/jeroen/sys#sys) is a small powerful package (mostly C code without dependencies) to run commands.
-The core of the package was designed to mimic the `system2` API, but the internals are very different to give more control over the running process.
+The [sys package](https://github.com/jeroen/sys#sys) by Jeroen Ooms is a small powerful package (mostly C code without dependencies) to run commands.
+The core of the package was designed to mimic the `system2()` API, but the internals are very different to give more control over the running process.

 Instead of combining all input in a large shell command that writes output to files in disk, sys invokes the target program directly, and manages input and output by creating in-memory pipes between R and the child process.
 This makes it possible to use callback functions to handle output from the program immediately while it is being printed, and finally return the exit code for the process.
 It can also safely be interrupted at any time by pressing ESC or ctrl+C: